solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 6. Select **Download RDP file**.
 7. Open the RDP file with Remote Desktop.
 8. Select **Connect**.
-9. log in with `s2admin` and password `Seattle123Seattle123`.
+9. Log in with `s2admin` and password `Seattle123Seattle123`.
 10. When prompted, select **Next**, then **Accept**.
-11. Switch back to the Azure Portal.
+11. Switch back to the Azure portal.
 12. Browse to the `PREFIX-pg-flex-REGION-16` instance.
 13. Under **Settings**, select **Networking**.
 14. Ensure that the **Allow public access from any Azure service within Azure to this server** checkbox in selected.
 15. Under **Firewall rules**, add an entry using the IP address copied above.

-    > NOTE: Find the client IP Address by using a service such as [What Is My IP Address](https://whatismyipaddress.com/)
+    > NOTE: If the client is the same machine from which you're accessing to Azure portal, click on the "+ Add current client IP ( ###.###.###.### )" link, and it will automatically add a firewall rule for that machine's IP address.
+If it is a different machine, find the client IP Address of that machine by accessing a service such as [What Is My IP Address](https://whatismyipaddress.com/) from it, and then manually add a firewall rule for that specific address ("Start IP address" and "End IP address" fields for the firewall rule should both be set to the IP address of the client).

 16. Select **Save**.
 17. Repeat the networking steps for the `PREFIX-pg-flex-REGION-14` instance.
 Note that this instance was created by the lab ARM template.

-### Task 2: Add Server to pgAdmin
+### Task 2: Add server to pgAdmin

 1. From the lab virtual machine, open **pgAdmin**.
 2. Right-click the **Servers** node, then select **Register->Server**.